EasyAbp/Abp.SettingUi/docs/README.md

 ## Setting types

 By default a setting value is string type, which will be rendered as a text input control in UI.
-We can custom it simpily by providing a setting property "Type":
+We can custom it simply by providing a setting property "Type":

    * `MyAbpApp.Domain.Shared` project - `/SettingProperties/MySettingProperties.json` file